Careers Education and IAG

 - be aware of the flexible nature of career development at the present time.

 For students in Years 7 to 11 impartial advice and guidance is delivered as part of the PSHCEE / Life Skills programme and as discrete activities on Curriculum Enrichment Days.
 Outside speakers and contributors are invited whenever appropriate.
-In Years 12 and 13 careers guidance (including guidance for university entrance) is delivered through the Tutorial programme, and again on certain Curriculum Enrichment Days.
+In Years 12 and 13 careers guidance (including guidance for Higher Apprenticeships and university entrance) is delivered through the Tutorial programme and again on certain Curriculum Enrichment Days.

 As part of their impartial advice and guidance students will